-> The 6 to 9 Rule.
-By far, the best times to be out on the water are from 6 to 9 in the a.m. or p.m. when feeding is most active.
-During the heat of the summer, I usually ignore evening fishing and hit the water in the dark at 4 or 5 a.m., and paddle to my first fishing hot spot in the dark with the aide of a trusty head lamp.
-I believe these times trump anything going on with the tide, moon phase, solunar period, etc.
+The 6 to 9 Rule.
+For most of the year, the best times to be out on the water are from 6 to 9 in the a.m. or p.m. when feeding is most active.
+These times seem to trump anything going on with the tide, moon phase, solunar period, etc. During the heat of the summer, I prefer to hit the water in the dark at 4 or 5 a.m., and paddle to my first fishing hot spot in the dark with the aide of a trusty head lamp.

 The 300 Foot Rule.
 Generally, the best fishing for most species occurs within 300 feet of a stronger, more concentrated tidal flow.